 Since 2004, annual monitoring of young-of-the-year (YOY) white sturgeon recruitment in the lower Columbia River has been conducted in the late fall targeting juvenile sturgeon that were spawned earlier the same year.
 Staff deploy small-mesh gillnets at standard index sites throughout the lower Columbia and Willamette rivers.
-The catch per set (CPUE) of YOY sturgeon and proportion of sets capturing at least one young-of-year sturgeon (Ep) are used as indices to monitor trends in recruitment (Table 2).
-Sampling results since 2010 indicate production remains low in the mainstem Columbia River with an improving trend for the lower Willamette River.
+The catch per set of YOY sturgeon and proportion of sets capturing at least one young-of-year sturgeon (Ep) are used as indices to monitor trends in recruitment (Table 2).
+Sampling results during 2010-2016 indicated relatively low production in the LCR and generally better rates in the lower Willamette River (LWR).
+High flows in 2017 resulted in a marked improvement in juvenile production with YOY catch rates increasing to the highest levels observed since 2009 for the LCR and the highest ever (since 2010) for the LWR.
 Until enough paired years of recruitment index data and detailed stock assessment data are available, it is not possible to infer absolute levels of recruitment from these data.
-However, the depressed recruitment of YOY sturgeon is consistent with continued low relative abundance of juvenile and sub-legal sturgeon indicating productivity issues.
+However, the relatively low proportion of juvenile and sub-legal sturgeon in recent years is indicative of productivity issues.

 A recent and substantial threat to the white sturgeon population has been predation by sea lions, especially adult-size fish taken by Steller sea lions (SSL).
 Observers for the U.S. Army Corps of Engineers (USACE) reported a steady annual increase in the number of individual SSL at Bonneville Dam, from zero animals in 2002 to 89 individual animals in 2011.
-Observers identified 73, 80, 65, 69, and 39 individual animals in 2012, 2013, 2014, 2015, and 2016 respectively.
+Observers identified 73, 80, 65, 69, 39, and 63 individual animals from 2012-2017 respectively.

 Predation of adult-size fish observed by WDFW and ODFW employees in the vicinity of Beacon Rock peaked during December 2005 through March 2006, with over 50 kills reported.
 Activity then declined following initiation of a state and tribal hazing program in March 2006 that successfully moved the SSL out of the area by early April.
 Hazing was initiated again in February 2007 and from December 2007 through May 2008 and from February through May in 2009 and 2010; however, these efforts grew steadily less effective each year.
 Crews were often able to distract individuals from feeding, but were not successful in driving them out of the area (the Columbia River Gorge).
 In 2011, WDFW and ODFW staff expanded the area of observation from Tanner Creek (where USACE observations cease) downstream to Rooster Rock State Park, to document rates of predation in this area.
-Results of this work, combined with USACE observations, indicate significant predation of white sturgeon occurs throughout the 16-mile stretch immediately downstream of Bonneville Dam, with most of activity confined to the upper 10 miles.
-The WDFW and ODFW observations in the vicinity of Beacon Rock suggest SSL diet in this downstream location is comprised of a higher proportion of adult-size white sturgeon than that documented by the USACE observation program.
+Results of this work, combined with USACE observations, indicate significant predation of white sturgeon occurs throughout the 16-mile stretch immediately downstream of Bonneville Dam, with most activity confined to the upper 10 miles.
+The WDFW and ODFW observations near Beacon Rock suggest SSL diet in this downstream location is comprised of a higher proportion of adult-size white sturgeon than that documented by the USACE observation program.